Laureana Toledo

 Laureana Toledo (born 1970) is a Mexican conceptual artist.

-Life and background
+She has had solo exhibitions at Museo Universitario Arte Contemporáneo and at Museo Jumex in Mexico City.
+A work of Toledo's outdoor sculpture is included in the permanent collections of the Museo de Arte Moderno in Mexico City, and the Brooklyn Museum in New York.

+Early life

-Toledo was born in Ixtepec, Oaxaca, Mexico in 1970, and lives and works in Mexico City.
-Toledo is the daughter of Mexican artist Francisco Toledo.
+Toledo was born in Ixtepec, Oaxaca, Mexico in 1970.
+She is the daughter of Mexican artist Francisco Toledo.
 Her siblings include artist Dr. Lakra and poet Natalia Toledo.

 Career

-She began as a photographer, and later incorporated drawing, painting, video, sound and sculpture into her work.
+Toledo began as a photographer, and later incorporated drawing, painting, video, sound and sculpture into her work.
 From January to March 2009, she was an artist in residence at Gasworks, a contemporary art organisation in South London, UK.
 She has been on the artists council of and is a co-founder of SOMA, an educational art space in Mexico City which hosts international artists, curators, critics, and art historians in residential programs.

 According to a SOMA Summer artist-in-residence description,Laureana is inspired by the imperceptible or transient moments of the everyday, speculating on how such phenomena can gain new forms of visual presentation.
-Her work often involves systematic and repetitive interventions into different media (texts, books, photographs, paintings, etc.) to re-code their existing narratives.In 2019, Toledo exhibited an installation at Museo Jumex in Mexico City.
-She selected books, records and films from Mick Jones's, of The Clash, private collection.
+Her work often involves systematic and repetitive interventions into different media (texts, books, photographs, paintings, etc.) to re-code their existing narratives.

+In 2015, Toledo's work, Order and Progress, presented at the Museo Universitario Arte Contemporáneo in Mexico City, investigated the links between Mexico and Great Britain.
+In 2019, Toledo exhibited an installation at Museo Jumex in Mexico City.
+She selected books, records and films from Mick Jones (of the Clash)'s private collection.

+Personal life

+Toledo lives and works in Mexico City.